COVID Safety Measures & FAQs

 How will you enforce social distancing in the galleries and interior spaces?

-How will timed ticketing work?
+How does timed ticketing work?

 How often will timed general admission and special exhibition tickets be released?